-Weekend Eatinerary: Bundaberg
+Weekend Eatinerary: Eumundi

 Forget talking Polar Bears, Bundaberg is more than just rum.

-It’s a thriving foodie town where the locals line up at dawn to score the best sourdough in town, local trawlers haul in the freshest seafood for lunch and end the day with some local brews by night.
-Yep, it’s the kinda town where farmers are the rock stars and the locals are spoilt with an abundance of incredible fresh produce.
+Bundaberg: It’s a thriving foodie town where the locals line up at dawn to score the best sourdough in town, trawlers haul in the freshest seafood for lunch, and everyone ends the day with some local brews.
+If you’re obsessed with food, it’s where you want to be.

 Check-in at beachside haven C Bargara Resort, a beachfront apartment-style resort where every apartment boasts spectacular ocean views.
-The modern two or three bedroom apartments are a great base for your Bundaberg foodie adventures, complete with pool and easy access to The Esplanade to stroll to nearby shops and cafes.
+The modern two- or three-bedroom apartments are a great base for your Bundaberg foodie adventures, complete with pool and easy access to The Esplanade to stroll to nearby shops and cafes.

-While Bundaberg is brilliant to visit in any season, you can combine your foodie escapes with viewing those cute little turtles at Mon Repos from November to March or diarise to book in for Winterfeast, Bundaberg’s annual 10-day food festival celebrating farm gate to plate in July.
+While Bundaberg is brilliant to visit in any season, you can combine your foodie escapes with viewing those cute little turtles at Mon Repos from November to March, or diarise to book in for Winterfeast (Bundaberg’s annual 10-day food festival celebrating farm gate to plate) in July.

 Photo credits to Paul Beutel.